nith263/greater-sydney-analysis/README.md

     - Created various visualisations (heatmaps, boxplots) to illustrate findings and correlations between different factors.

 ## Key Findings
-Identified [number]% of regions as under-resourced based on analysis of business and healthcare availability.
+Identified [number]% of regions as under-resourced based on analysis of business and healthcare availability. \
-Discovered minimal correlation between median income levels and resource distribution across regions.
+Discovered minimal correlation between median income levels and resource distribution across regions. \
 Developed insights that can guide local government in resource allocation and urban planning.

 ## Technologies Used
-**Programming Languages:** Python, SQL
+**Programming Languages:** Python, SQL \
-**Libraries:** Pandas, NumPy, Matplotlib, Seaborn **Tools:** Jupyter Notebook
+**Libraries:** Pandas, NumPy, Matplotlib, Seaborn \
+**Tools:** Jupyter Notebook

+## Data Sources
+Crimes data was webscrapped and sourced from (https://sydneysuburbreviews.com/total-crime-stats/).
+All other datasets were obtained from Australian Bureau of Statistics and Transport for NSW.